mercadopago/devsite-docs/guides/manage-account/payment-rejections.en.md

 }
 ```

-Also, you can find more information about [payment details](https://www.mercadopago.com.ar/)on Mercado Pago activity section, where payments are being receive.
+Also, you can find more information about [payment details](https://www.mercadopago.com.ar/) on Mercado Pago activity section, where payments are being receive.

 > NOTE
 >